What makes a model CDFI tick?: The CDFI Connect interview

 What they get in return is a promissory note and our best Girl Scout promise to pay it back—with interest—on time.
 It’s not government insured or liquid.
 We have never failed to repay an investment in full, however.
-We pay up to 4 percent on investments 10 years and longer, up to 3 percent on 5- to 9-year loans, up to 2 percent for loans of 3 and 4 years, and up to 1 percent for 1- and 2-year loans.
+We pay up to 3 percent on 5- to 10-year loans, up to 2 percent for loans of 3 and 4 years, and up to 1 percent for 1- and 2-year loans.
 We have institutional investors too.
 All of our money goes into an undifferentiated pool of funds and everybody shares the risk and glory.

 You’ve taken a serious stake in the “manufactured-home movement.”
 Can you tell us why that’s such a big thing in New Hampshire?

 Manufactured homes are one of the most important forms of affordable homeownership in rural places.
 Many low-income people have some personal wealth in their manufactured home.

 Manufactured-home communities haven’t always gotten the respect they deserve.
 Granted, there are some structural issues that come out of the history of manufactured housing—they were mobile homes once upon a time—but today they’re built to HUD code, they aren’t built to move, and they don’t move.
 The mortgage market hasn’t caught up to this reality.
 Manufactured-home parks are quite often wonderful little neighborhoods, and people want to stay in those communities.
 When a park comes up for sale as to who will own the land under those homes, that’s where we step in and help homeowners form a corporation and buy that land.
 Resident ownership of manufactured-home communities builds security.